ThDiamant/TwitterDataWithNeo4j/README.md

 # TwitterDataWithNeo4j
-Exploring Twitter data with Neo4j through python.

-The data were extracted from the Twitter API, saved into a local MongoDB instance and then extracted as a json file.
-This json file is used as the input for the `TwitterDataWithNeo4j.ipynb` notebook in which we clean the data, create Neo4j graphs as well as query them to gain insights from the data.
+In this project we use data extracted from the Twitter API, save them into a local MongoDB instance and then import analyze them using Neo4j.

+Please check out the corresponding [Medium Article](https://medium.com/@thdiamant/exploring-twitter-data-with-neo4j-and-python-f97ab427db56) for more details.

 Namely, the following queries were answered:

 1. Get the total number of tweets.